Top Ten Music Highlights of the 2000’s

 The two have since reconciled.
-Jay signed Nas to Def Jam while he was President of the label and the two rappers have partnered on a number of tracks.
-In the months that the beef was at its peak though, it made for great entertainment in Hip-Hop and goes down as one of the top ten highlights of 2000s.
+Jay signed Nas to Def Jam while he was President of the label and the two rappers have partnered on a number of songs from 2000’s.
+In the months that the beef was at its peak though, it made for great entertainment in Hip-Hop and goes down as one of the top ten highlights of 2000’s.

 2. A MILLIE

 Half a decade ago this wouldn’t really be much of a moment.
 But in 2008, at the height of the financial crisis and with sales of songs from 2000’s at an all-time low, Lil’ Wayne, the New Orleans-bred MC repping Cash Money Records sold 1 million plus copies of Tha Carter III in just a week.
 The album sold 2.8 million copies before the year was out and has since been certified triple platinum.